Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2021-01-24-Covid-cocktails-5.md

 build in a glass:

-- 0.75oz triple sec
+- 0.75 oz triple sec
-- 3oz cranberry cocktail
+- 3 oz cranberry cocktail
 - fill to top with bubbly

 Garnish with a sprig of rosemary.